tobybot11/tobybot11-hugo/content/post/kubernetes_nuggests.md

 # I am Locutus of Borg

-I've been diving head first into the k8s ecosystem over the last month of March 2017.
+I've been diving head first into the k8s ecosystem over the last month (March 2017).
 This is the 2 or 3rd time "diving in" over the last 3 years and this time is the same as the last times.
 My experiences have been unpleasant .. here is a running list of the problems i've encountered.